-Revenue Franchise agreement profit share Includes Margin, commission and fee income Performance Obligation When the company satisfies its obligation to arrange the servies to be provided to the customer by the supplier (Bendigo & Adelaide Bank) On completion of the provision of the relevant service.
-Revenue is accrued monthly and paid within 10 business days of Childcare services Fee income for childcare services When the company satisfies its obligation to arrange the servies to be provided to the customer On completion of the provision of the relevant service.
-Revenue is accrued monthly and paid within 10 business days of
+Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income When the company satisfies its obligation to arrange the servies to be provided to the customer by the supplier (Bendigo & On completion of the provision of the relevant service.
+Revenue is accrued monthly and paid within 10 business days of Adelaide Bank) month ond Childcare services Fee income for childcare services When the company satisfies its obligation to arrange the servies to be provided to the customer On completion of the provision of the relevant service.
+Revenue is accrued monthly and paid within 10 business days of month end